ohlookitshazy/itsprogramming/src/pages/CSS/2020-03-28-upgrading-blog-layout-example.markdown

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 Notice that you could've instead selected each div and set specifically their paragraph element styles, but that would result in 3x the code.
-Instead, try to use a practical structure, which in this case allows us to just target all elements within a so called "parent" element, which in our case is the <code class="language-html">&lt;div class="content"></code> element.
+Instead, try to use a practical structure, which in this case allows us to just target all elements within a so called "parent" element, which in our case is the <code class="language-html"><div class="content"></code> element.

 In fact, we can go even further and use an element that's already present and make all of this custom font stuff very fast and simple.